 Length: 500m loop trail

 An easy return loop through Wandoo Woodland.
-The stabilised earth path is suitable for wheelchairs.
 Keep an eye out for echidnas!

 Please Note: Ellis Brook Valley is a wilderness site and the City of Gosnells active maintenance of Ellis Brook Valley is limited, therefore the City cannot guarantee the safety of persons entering Ellis Brook Valley and all persons who enter the site, including the walking trails, do so at their own risk and must take adequate precautions for their own safety.
 The City of Gosnells will not accept any liability for injuries or property damage that occurs at Ellis Brook Valley, however that occurs.